If we can say anything about the past two years, we can say this: they’ve been stressful for almost everyone.

 Rehab Over the Holidays: Five Good Reasons

 If you’ve read the information above and determined that you need to seek professional support for your drinking, then please take the time to read our article “How Residential Treatment for Substance Abuse Works.”
-It will answer any initial questions you have about residential treatment for AUD – a.k.a. alcohol rehab – and allay any initial fears you may have regarding the rehab process, stigma around rehab, or what happens in rehab once you initiate residential treatment.
+It will answer any initial questions you have about residential treatment for AUD – a.k.a. alcohol rehab – and allay any initial fears you may have regarding the rehab process, stigma around rehab, or what happens in detox treatment once you initiate residential treatment.

 Holiday Rehab?
 Why Not?
 Five Good Reasons